diptamath/CIQ-Challenge/README.md

 The final code/model used is Full Model.py

-The link to the model is:
+The model architecture is shown below:

 ![image](https://github.com/diptamath/CIQ-Challenge/blob/master/CIQ_Diagram.jpg)

 Our approach was awarded the First Prize for this competition with an overall F1 score of 67.32%